markdingo/go-fdpass-demo/README.md

 resources in a way that is not readily possible with the controls offered by the operating system.

-For example you might want to give clients accept to sockets created on privileged ports but only to some clients and only to some ports.
+For example you might want to give clients access to sockets created on privileged ports but only to some clients and only to some ports.
 One way to do this is have a server establish the socket and fd-pass it back to the client if it passes the access-control rules.